Empress Cao (Han dynasty): In the novel Romance of the Three Kingdoms

 Cao Jie in the historical novel Romance of the Three Kingdoms was depicted quite close to her historical records.
 After the death of Empress Fu, Cao Jie was named Empress to replace her.

 In Chapter 80, Empress Cao was angered when knowing that Cao Pi's subordinates demanded Emperor Xian to abdicate in favour of Cao Pi.
 Later as the armed Cao Hong and Cao Xiu rushed to the palace searching for Emperor Xian, an enraged Empress Cao shouted: "You dishonest rebels !
 My father [Cao Cao] overshadowed the whole land, yet he never dared to aspire the sacred throne.
-But my brother who had just only succeeded him, set no bounds to his ambition and would usurp the Throne.
+But my elder brother who had just only succeeded him, set no bounds to his ambition and would usurp the Throne.
 The Heavens will not give him any blessing !"

 Mao Zonggang in his comments praised the loyalty of the character empress Cao, and considered her a heroine similar to Empress Fu and Consort Dong.